 Perhaps you’re a bike commuter, weekend road warrior, or mountain bike enthusiast.
-Maybe you even enjoy getting lost in the middle of nowhere with nothing but a bicycle and some camping gear.
+Maybe you, like me, enjoy getting lost in the middle of nowhere with nothing but a bicycle and some camping gear.

 Whatever two-wheeled species you are, learning to maintain and repair your own bicycle just makes sense.
 These skills will unlock new freedom, save you money, and potentially get you out of a sticky situation on the road or trail someday.
 Learning to care for your bike will help you feel more connected to your trusty steed.
 Plus, it’s actually a pretty fun way to spend a Saturday afternoon.